article background

 Australian telcos offer a range of products and services for you to use, whether you’re looking for a phone, internet connection or both.
 Below are some of the more common services a telco can offer:

-• Phone plans – a contract between you and a telco, in which you usually pay on a monthly basis for the use of a phone, network coverage and call, text & data inclusions.
-You can often get the latest phones on a contract, with plans generally billed at a flat fee on a monthly basis.
+• Phone on a plan: A contract between you and a telco, in which you usually pay on a monthly basis for a new phone bundled with a phone plan.
+You can often get the latest phones on a plan, with your device payments split over 12, 24 or 36 months which is then bundled with your choice of postpaid plan, which makes up your monthly plan cost.

-• Postpaid plans – working similar to any other type of bill, postpaid phone plans mean you pay for how much data, calls and texts you have used at the end of the billing cycle, rather than up front.
+• Postpaid plans: Working similar to any other type of bill, postpaid phone plans mean you pay for how much data, calls and texts you have used at the end of the billing cycle, rather than up front.
+You will have set inclusions and if you go over these inclusions for the billing cycle, you may be charged extra for the month.

 Read more: Best Mobile Plans chosen by our Experts